kayarnal/Data-146/Midterm/Midterm.md

 ## 17

-The score of the linear regression model run on the target and MedInc in .47.
+The score of the linear regression model run on the target and MedInc is .47.

 ## 18